 The chicken coop is a plastic little storage box filled with ripped cardboard, cut yarn, and some fabric scraps.
 Both the felt and plastic chickens and roosters were allowed in.

-For the fish tank we used a little plastic container, covered the bottom with fabric, added some glass gems and little bits and pieces from LEGO, Playmobil and Safari Lucky Charms.
+For the fish tank we used a little plastic container, covered the bottom with fabric, added some glass gems and little bits and pieces from LEGO, Playmobil and Safari Good Luck Minis.
 Whatever you have got lying around really!

 That porcelain dog bowl was a little something I found in the second hand shop one day.
 Those places are true treasure coves on some days!

 The chameleon enclosure is an upside down cup, with some fabric, a crochet flower (yes, made by me!) and a stick.
 Little crochet flowers come in SO handy for all kinds of dramatic play situations!